mmauthoor/tic-tac-tigerking/README.md

 ## Trimmings to add in the future

 - A Round 2 easter egg based on Tiger King Season 2 that can only be accessed when players have a tie game.
 The players would swap out from Joe v Carole to the villains of season 2, Jeff Lowe and Tim Stark.
-- Wildcard random events to disrupt the game (e.g. a 10% chance that the psychic detective from season 2 will roll in and occupy one of the gameboard cells, preventing players from putting tokens there.
+- Wildcard random events to disrupt the game (e.g. a 10% chance that the psychic detective from season 2 will roll in and occupy one of the gameboard cells, preventing players from putting tokens there).
 - Sound effects (e.g. tiger roar) when players start/win a game
-- More animations (e.g. jiggly Joe/Carole heads) to amp up the chaotic energy.